Calcificating/The-Osmium-Toy/experiments/notes.md

-not touching real Simulation.cpp/Particle.h yet. once the double buffer + command queue + chunking pattern actually proves out on this toy grid ill look at porting the pattern into the real Parts/pmap stuff. that repo is genuinely massive (109kb Simulation.cpp lol) so no way am i rewriting that before knowing this approach even works.
+not touching real Simulation.cpp/Particle.h yet. once the double buffer + command queue + chunking pattern actually proves out on this toy grid ill look at porting the pattern into the real Parts/pmap stuff. that repo is genuinely massive (109kb Simulation.cpp lol) so no way am i rewriting... that... before knowing what approach even works.

-only 4 elements: sand, water, steam, fire. matches what was asked, keeps the decide logic small enough to reason about while the plumbing is still changing every day.
+only 4 elements: sand, water, steam, fire. keeps the decide logic small enough to reason about while the plumbing is still changing every day.